ckf42/shdl/README.md

 ## TODO

+* Features
     * Support for arXiv
+    * Support for PMID
+    * Direct search with e.g. Google Scholar?
+* Usability
-* Provide module interface
+    * Provide module integration
-* Export as executable
+    * Export as (cross-platform) executable
     * Optimize dependencies
         * Use urllib instead of requests?
+* Testing
     * Test on other versions of Python
     * Check compatibility on other OS
+* Miscellaneous
+    * Better repo structure organization

 ## License